Pancreatic Cancer Intratumoral Chemotherapy

-Intratumoral chemotherapy is an innovative non-small cell lung cancer treatment we are pioneering at Cancer Treatment Centers of America (CTCA) at Southwestern Regional Medical Center (Southwestern).
+Intratumoral chemotherapy is an innovative pancreatic cancer treatment being offered at CTCA at Southwestern Regional Medical Center (Southwestern).

-Using endoscopic ultrasound (EUS) we can inject chemotherapy directly into the pancreatic tumor.
+In this procedure, our doctors use endoscopic ultrasound (EUS) to reach the pancreas and inject chemotherapy directly into the pancreatic tumor.
 The goal is to shrink the tumor, reduce pain and prevent recurrence.

-The procedure is done once a week for four weeks with a CT scan completed before the first treatment and after the final one to gauge results.
+Intratumoral chemotherapy treatment is administered once a week for four weeks with a CT scan completed before the first treatment and after the final one to gauge results.